pakito312/viewer/README.md

 ## how to use

-to use you will run the command
+To use you will run the command
 ```
 php artisan make:view name_of_view
 ```
-if you want to add the view in a specific folder you will run the command
+If you want to add the view in a specific folder you will run the command

 ```
 php artisan make:view folder/name_of_view